Cortisol stops inflammation, but suppresses the immune system.

-To understand and appreciate Cortisol, one needs to understand and appreciate the adrenals.
+To understand Cortisol, one needs to understand the adrenal glands.

-Be warned!! – it will be a long journey to understanding, but there’s no other way.
+Be warned! – it will be a long journey to understanding.

 THE ADRENAL GLANDS

-Twin influencers, each in its privileged position in the middle of the body, atop a kidney, right and left.
+Twin influencers; each in a privileged position in the middle of the body, atop a kidney, right and left.

-This pair of tiny (5×3×1 cm, 5 grams), complicated secretory glands sit one atop each kidney, in front of the 10th-11th rib on either side, where they are nicely protected from trauma, each supplied with blood by three arteries and each outputting its products into the big kidney vein, only an inch or two from the vena cava.
+This pair of tiny (5×3×1 cm, 5 Grams), complicated secretory glands sit, one on top of each kidney, in front of the 10th-11th rib on either side, where they are safe, protected from all trauma except for sharp, penetrating wounds.

-Each Adrenal has a capsule and within it, two layers: an outer, yellow ‘cortex” and an inner, dark red “medulla”.
+Each Adrenal has a capsule and within it, two layers: an outer, yellow ‘cortex” and an inner, red “medulla”.